Bess-Hub/Lua/README.md

 ```
 # Main.lua

+Main.lua is a simple maritime geography quizz I have made on October 3rd 2024.
+Since I will be studying for ICS Exam I need to improve my knowledge of relevant maritime geography.

 For Main.lua you will need to run with LOVE2D.

-Downdload Main.lua and map.png
+1. Downdload Main.lua and map.png from this repository

-Add them to a folder
+2. Add them to a folder

-Download LOVE2D
+3. Download LOVE2D

-Drag the folder to LOVE2D icon
+4. If on MacBook simply drag the folder to LOVE2D icon